lawrence-d-lee/lawrence-d-lee.github.io/_pages/talks.md

 ## Talks
+Lq-spectra of measures on non-conformal attractors *Dynamical Systems Seminars, University of Liverpool, 4/11/21*

+Lq-spectra of measures on non-conformal attractors *Dynamical Systems and Analysis Seminar, University of Manchester, 11/10/21*

 Lq-spectra of measures on non-conformal attractors *Ergodic Theory and Dynamical Systems Seminar, University of Bristol, 6/5/21*

 Ledrappier-Young formulae for a family of nonlinear attractors